dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-21-particles-in-boxes.md

 unknown constants in the different pieces of the wavefunction for each region by makeing sure that it is continuous and smooth.

-## Free electron in one dimension
+## Free electron in one dimension - otherwise known as the particle *not* in a box

 Now we get to the meat.
+Note that the meat is not in a box.

 <figure>
    <img src="/images/meat-on-the-bone.jpg">